 Emergency Human Services

-The Emergency Human Services Program is led by the Statewide Volunteer Coordinator.
+The Emergency Human Services Program is led by the State Voluntary Agency Liaison (VAL).
 During disasters, this program works with faith-based and non-governmental voluntary organizations, as well as local, state and federal agencies to coordinate assistance for disaster survivors.
-During recovery, the coordinator provides technical assistance to long-term recovery committees.
-The coordinator also serves as the point of contact for the Governor’s Faith-Based and Community Service Partnership for Disaster Recovery, Missouri Voluntary Organizations Active in Disasters (MO VOAD), Missouri Interfaith Disaster Response Organization (MIDRO) and local Community Organizations Active in Disaster (COADs).
+During recovery, the State VAL provides technical assistance to long-term recovery committees.
+The State VAL also serves as the point of contact for the Governor’s Faith-Based and Community Service Partnership for Disaster Recovery, Missouri Voluntary Organizations Active in Disasters (MO VOAD), Missouri Interfaith Disaster Response Organization (MIDRO) and local Community Organizations Active in Disaster (COADs).
 Together, these organizations are an essential part of Missouri’s disaster response and recovery model, significantly enhancing the state’s ability to plan and prepare for, mitigate against, respond to and recover from any disaster.
-To accomplish this, the partner organizations maximize public and private resources to facilitate an efficient, integrated system for addressing immediate human services needs, such as sheltering and feeding, as well as long-term needs like housing, infrastructure, community and economic development.
+To accomplish this, the partner organizations maximize public and private resources to facilitate an efficient, integrated system for addressing immediate human service needs, such as sheltering and feeding, as well as long-term needs like housing, infrastructure, community and economic development.

 Training and Exercises